(1) Member Private Offering

 (2) Filing Requirements

-A member must file the private placement memorandum, term sheet or such other offering document with the Corporate Financing Department at or prior to the first time the document is provided to any prospective investor.
-Any amendment(s) or exhibit(s) to the private placement memorandum, term sheet or other offering document also must be filed with the Department within ten days of being provided to any investor or prospective investor.
+A member must file the private placement memorandum, term sheet, or other offering document, and any retail communication (as defined under Rule 2210) that promotes or recommends the member private offering with the Corporate Financing Department at or prior to the first time the document or retail communication is provided to any prospective investor.
+Any amendment(s) or exhibit(s) to the private placement memorandum, term sheet, other offering document or retail communication also must be filed with the Department within ten days of being provided to any investor or prospective investor.

 (3) Use of Offering Proceeds